Framework Laptop 13 (2025) Laptop Review

 Build Quality

 The Framework Laptop 13 (2025) has excellent build quality.
-It's mostly made of aluminum with a few plastic parts throughout.
+It's mostly aluminum, with a few plastic parts throughout.
 It feels quite rigid and sturdy overall, but there's some flex when manipulating the display.
-The finish doesn't scratch or pick up fingerprints and smudges easily.
+The finish doesn't scratch or easily pick up fingerprints and smudges.
 The expansion cards feel solid, but do have some sharp edges.

 9.4